kevind13/recommender_neo4j/README.md

-# A simple and good recommender using Neo4j as DB
+# A simple and good recommender using Neo4j as DB 🔍

+## First steps

+Install all dependencies in the project directory with the command:

+### `npm install`

+Go to the `API` folder which contains the backend and create a new python enviroment then run:

+### `[sudo] pip install -r requirements.txt

+You must have Neo4j installed and run it on your machine, create a database and fill it with the instructions found in `\api\cypher_commands.txt`

-## Available Scripts
+## Running

 In the project directory, you can run: